aygong/O4MLproj/README.md

 - Reproduce our results on Colab.
   - Colab contains most of needed packages, and is easy and highly recommended for reproducing our results.

-  - Note that our codes requires `tensorflow-gpu 1.14.0`, which is not pre-installed in today's Colab.
+  - Note that our codes requires `tensorflow-gpu 1.14.0`, which is not pre-installed in Colab.
 Be sure to run

     ```bash
     # Install required packages